 OPEN BADGES STANDARD

 The Open Badges standard is a technical specification for describing how to create, issue, endorse, verify, and exchange interoperable Open Badges.
 The standard is publicly available and free for anyone to use.
-IMS Global Learning Consortium manages the Open Badges standard; the Mozilla Foundation originally released it.
+1EdTech (formerly IMS Global Learning Consortium) manages the Open Badges standard; the Mozilla Foundation originally released it.

-Open Badges 2.0 is the current version of the standard that supports all the features described in this site.
+Open Badges 2.0 supports all the features described in this site.
 Open Badges 2.1 (Badge Connect™) provides an optional REST-based API that enables a user-centric exchange of badges between systems.

-A number of free resources exist for implementers of the Open Badges standard:
+A number of resources exist for implementers of the Open Badges standard:

 - Open Badges specification documents

 - Open Badges specification code repository

 - Open Badges Validator (for anyone to check compliance with the standard)